lesguillemets/Ox-syntax.vim/README.md

 ## Features
 I'm working on this plugin and there aren't many features yet.

-* Partial support for reserved word highlighting.
+* Full, yet provisional support for reserved word highlighting.
 * Numbers : int and float in usual form (1.93), no exp or anything, supported.
 * Strings : Roughly supported.
 * comments : Basically supported.
 There may be some bugs.